 Mathew 12:1–2 At that time Jesus went through the grainfields on the Sabbath, and His disciples became hungry andbegan to pick the heads of grain and eat.
 2 But when the Pharisees saw this, they said to Him, “Look, Your disciples do what is not lawful to do on a Sabbath.”

 Now Pharisees did add sabbath rules to God’s sabbath rules, but Pharisees are not simply accusing Jesus based on their rules.
-Remember God commanded, “Stay in one place on the sabbath” (Exodus 16:29), no one was to go out and gather food on the seventh day (Exodus 16:24).
+Remember God commanded Israel, “Stay in one place on the sabbath” (Exodus 16:29), no one was to go out and gather food on the seventh day (Exodus 16:24).
 The law required them to cease from all activity completely, “On it you shall not do any work” (Ex 20:10).
-Friday was to be a preparation day, and disciples and Jesus apparently had forgot to prepare for sabbath on Friday.
+Friday was to be a preparation day, and disciples and Jesus apparently had forgot to prepare for sabbath on Friday or to observe the Sabbath according to the Law of God.
 That was the accusation.
 Now the Pharisees weren’t really observing the law either by following Jesus to accuse him.
 Reminds me of my days in Adventism, and when I claimed to observe the weekly Sabbath.
-It’s fascinating how modern day Sabbath keepers do not observe these sabbath laws, yet they accuse others of breaking the sabbath just like the Pharisees.
+It’s fascinating how modern day Sabbath keepers do not observe these sabbath laws, yet some accuse others of breaking the sabbath just like the Pharisees.

 Now their hypocrisy is not the interesting part.
 It’s the way Jesus responds and defends their Sabbath activity.
 Now you can expect a defense from Jesus that He and His disciples were actually not breaking the Sabbath.
 Jesus will surely put the Sabbath law above man, will He?
 Remember, Jesus elevated moral laws.
 He said, looking at a woman lustfully is as good as committing adultery (Matt.
 5:28).
 That’s a moral law.
 Now how does Jesus treat and compare the Sabbath law to?